28 Up Against the Wall

 Because of the historical images I had of this strategic centre – goose-stepping legions parading down Unter den Linden, daring B-17 raids giving them a taste of their own medicine, and then the Russians bagging the city to bring the European war to a triumphant finish, it had always seemed mythic.

-Then there was in my own lifetime the Berlin airlift crisis followed by the crisis following construction of the Wall.
+This was followed by the crisis following construction of the Wall.

 This engendered a a global atmosphere of danger as the U.S. and the U.S.S.R. wrestled for control of Berlin.